thegridelectric/gridworks-journalkeeper/README.md

 ## License

-Distributed under the terms of the [MIT license][license], _Gridworks Persister_ is free and open source software.
+Distributed under the terms of the [MIT license][license], _Gridworks Journal Keeper_ is free and open source software.

 ## Issues